ondugba/Capstone/README.md

 -  Credit Card dataset

 ## Requirements
-- the yml file has the required libraries to use to duplicate this project but the core libraries are:
+- there is a yml file which has the required libraries to install to duplicate this project but the core libraries are:
     : Python
     : Pandas
     : Seaborn
     : Matplotlib
-    : MYSQL
     : PySpark
+- you will also need to download and install MySQL and Tableau

 ## Data Analysis and Visualization